How to become a tiler: A complete guide to a career in tiling

 A career in tiling is a great option for anyone who enjoys working with their hands, has a keen eye for detail and wants a good amount of variety in their day-to-day work.

-Tiling is very much a practical career and is best suited to those who prefer their working life to be predominately physical.
-With that being said, you’ll require some theory knowledge of construction processes.
+Tiling is very much a practical career and is best suited to those who prefer their working life to be predominantly physical.
+With that being said, you’ll require some theory of construction processes.

 What does a tiler do?